 - Pour in the cream and cook over a low heat for 3 minutes.

-- Salt your pasta water generously (at least 1 tbsp) and add the pasta.
+- Salt your pasta water generously (at least 1 tablespoon) and add the pasta.
 Cook as per the instructions until the pasta is al-dente.

 - Reserve a cup of the pasta cooking water and drain the pasta.